anaswaravijayan/Final-Project/README.md

 Anaswara Vijayan
 Geneva Uy

-Project: **Future Sales Prediction: Leveraging Machine Learning and Tableau Time series Forecasting**
+Project: **Future Sales Prediction - Leveraging Machine Learning and Tableau Time series Forecasting**

 Goal: The goal of this project is to develope a machine learning model and integrate Tableau Visualization that leverages time series analysis techniques to forecast future values based on historical data.